 - Place the chicken thighs skin side down and sear without moving for 5-7 minutes.
 The skin will turn crispy golden brown and the skin should easily remove from the pan when it’s ready.
 Flip the chicken over and carefully transfer it to the oven to roast for 12-15 minutes, or until a meat thermometer reads 155°F in the thickest part of the chicken.
 This allows for 10-15 degrees of carryover cooking when you let it rest.
 This is a good time to prep and chop the rest of the ingredients for the pan sauce.

 - Carefully (using two hot pads) remove the skillet from the oven and transfer the chicken to a cutting board.

 - Drain off all but a few tablespoons of the rendered chicken fat and place the pan back on the stovetop over medium-high heat.
 Add the chopped shallots and minced garlic and cook, stirring frequently for about 30 seconds, until the garlic is just golden brown.

-- Add the white wine (or 1/2 cup chicken stock) and bring the mixture to a boil then reduce the heat to medium and simmer for 3-4 minutes, until the mixture has reduced by about half.
-Add the chicken stock and repeat until all of the liquid has reduced by half.
-Stir in the until it’s melted then add the fresh herbs.
+- Add the white wine (or ½ cup chicken stock) and bring the mixture to a boil then reduce the heat to medium and simmer for 3-4 minutes, until the mixture has reduced by about half.
+Add the chicken stock and repeat until all of the liquid has been reduced by half.
+Stir in the until it’s melted then add the butter and fresh herbs.